waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - 7. Wise Trio Battle: PENDING (Room 4_2 empty at Turn 26233).
 - 8. Tin Tower Battle: LOCKED.

-## Global Tile Mechanics (Verified)
+## Tile Mechanics
 - FLOOR: Traversable.
+Verified by walking.
 - WALL: Impassable.
+Verified by bumping.
 - WATER: Traversable ONLY with SURF.
+Verified by using Surf at (13, 9).
 - CUT_TREE: Remove with CUT.
+Verified at (24, 13).
 - LADDER/STAIRS: Warp.
+Verified in Tin Tower Gatehouse.
 - FLOOR_UP_WALL: Ledge (North to South).
+Verified on Route 42.
 - HEADBUTT_TREE: Impassable.
+Verified by bumping.
 - TALL_GRASS: Walkable.
+Verified on Route 42.
 - WARP_CARPET: Warp.
+Verified at Route 42 Gatehouse.

 ## Lessons Learned
 - Suicune events are strictly linear.